 There are many ways to make your dog house more water-resistant.
 Here are some tips:

-- Employ a slanted roof: This design helps to divert rain and snow away from the dog house, minimizing water accumulation.
+- Employ a slanted roof: This design helps to divert rain and snow away from the dog house, minimising water accumulation.

 - Apply caulking to seams: Sealing edges and joints can prevent moisture infiltration, ensuring a dry environment inside.